trentwirth/trentwirth.github.io/3010/docs/coding_assignments/coding_assignment_03.md

 Below is a Python class called `Plant` that allows you to water, prune and display information about an instanced plant.

 At the end of the code block is an example of what the code should look like... but something isn't right!

-There are 5 errors in the code block, you'll get 1 point for each error fixed.
+> Hint: There are 6 errors in the code block

 ```python
 class Plant: